Hambantota International Port: Operation under Chinese joint venture

+Writing in 2023, academic and former UK diplomat Kerry Brown states that China's relationship to the Hambantota port has become the opposite of the theorized debt-trap modus operandi.
+Brown observes that China has had to commit more money to the project, expose itself to further risk, and has had to become entangled in complex local politics.
+As of at least 2024, the port is not a significant commercial success, although shipping through the port is increasing.

+As of May 2024, Hambantota port has become a thriving hub for transshipment in the Indian Ocean, particularly for vehicles, with a monthly turnover of 700,000 units.
+It is set to play a larger role in boosting the bunkering and oil refining industries, and it shows promise as a potential center for cruise activities.
+Tissa Wickramasinghe, the Chief Operating Officer of HIPG in Sri Lanka, conveyed contentment with the advancement of the port, affirming that it is successfully achieving its objectives and serving its intended purposes.
+He also noted that the port facilitated nearly 600,000 tonnes of bunkering operations last year, following the leasing of its bunkering facility to Sinopec.

 Facilities

-In 2020 Sinopec's Sri Lankan unit invested in bunkering and invested in a $5m in a tanker which flies the Sri Lankan flag.
+In 2020 Sinopec's Sri Lankan unit expanded Sri Lanka's share of the regional bunker market and invested $5 million on a tanker which flies the Sri Lankan flag.
 Lanka Marine Services (LMS) partnered with Sinopec in supplying very low sulphur fuel oil (VLSFO).

 A $550 million tax-free port zone was set up outside the port.
 In 2016 a 15,000 acre SEZ project was announced with 5,000 acres from Hambantota and the rest from Monaragala, Embilipitiya and Matara.

 In July 2019 LAUGFS Holdings opened a Liquid Petroleum Gas (LPG) terminal which imports butane and propane and produces LPG to sell domestically or re-export.
 Within the first 14 months, it had handled 413,000 metric tonnes of LPG, 60% of which was exported to Bangladesh, Maldives and India.
 As of September the terminal handles around 15 – 20 ship calls per month and it is expected to increase up to 30.

 State-owned Litro Gas operates LPG terminal with a storage capacity of 3,000 metric tonnes.